telerik/winforms-docs/cloud-integration/aws/connect-to-data-in-the-cloud/rds.md

 ![aws-rds004](images/aws-rds004.png)

 Click next and choose any options.
 Then click __Launch DB Instance__ and wait until the database is created.
-Detailed information is available [here](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.SQLServer.html).
+More information can be found [here](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.SQLServer.html).

 At this point you are ready to connect to the instance using Microsoft SQL Server Management Studio.
 Detailed information is available [here](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_ConnectToMicrosoftSQLServerInstance.html).